nwnxee/unified/Plugins/Feat/README.md

 ## Environmental Variables

-`NWNX_FEAT_SHOW_EFFECT_ICON` - Helpful when debugging, this shows the effect's icon (the red and green squares).
+- `NWNX_FEAT_SHOW_EFFECT_ICON` - Helpful when debugging, this shows the effect's icon (the red and green squares).
 Some builders may even wish this permanently.
+- `NWNX_FEAT_CUSTOM_SPELL_ID` - A custom spell id given to all effects created by this plugin.

 ## Setup
 Adding new feats is beyond the scope of this documentation.
 The builder should know how to add new feats by adding a new entry in the `feat.2da` as well as adding the appropriate TLK reference identifiers for that new feat then adjusting the appropriate columns for that feat.